 I wouldn’t take that if I were you, Palmon.

-Gomamon: “I know this is no day at the beach!
-You’ve got no reason to be a worry-wart about an’ make all your friends unhappy!”
+Gomamon: “I know this is no day at the beach, Joe, but you’ve got no reason to be a worry-wart about an’ make all your friends unhappy!”

 Takeru: “It’s cold…”

 Palmon: “I think I’m wilting!”

 Gomamon: “Pardon the pun, but chill out!
 Only you have a problem with the cold!
 Right, guys?
 Everyone: think warm!”

 Jou: “These two [Gomamon and Gabumon] are happy, though, aren’t they?”

 You are going to LOVE what your Digimon partner evolves into!

 [Taichi declares that the snow isn’t such a bad thing (he’s wrong)]